SMILE foundation : An NGO In India To Make Kids Smile

 Helpdesk of Smile Foundation

-Each and every person can get involved with the noble cause of the Smile Foundation.
+Everyone can get involved with the noble cause of the Smile Foundation.
 You can volunteer either as an individual or as a part of a school, college, corporate group or media house.

 Donations can be made according to the information available on the website of the organization.
-All contributions, large or small can help to improve the living conditions of a child in need.
+All contributions, large or small, can help to improve the living conditions of a child in need.
 Smile Foundation has now reached almost all corners of India.
 You can contact the local office in your city and get involved right away.

 Smile Foundation NGO in India contact details